 CASSIA OIL

-Cinnamomum cassia 🔞 China
+Cinnamomum cassia China China

-The demand-supply situation in the last Low price over a long period of time has The interest of farmers in distilling the oil quarter of the year is the same as the earlier quarter.
-The only fluctuating factor is the exchange rate, due to which the price been impacted by the pandemic and the has seen minor alterations.
+The demand-supply situation in the last quarter of the year is the same as the earlier quarter.
+The only fluctuating factor is the exchange rate, due to which the price has seen minor alterations.